-W.Ming International Ltd. is a private art advisory and consulting company founded in 2010 by Xiaoming Zhang.
-The company is registered in Hong Kong, China.
+W.Ming Art is a private art advisory and consulting company founded in 2010 by Xiaoming Zhang.
 W.Ming Art represents artists for exhibitions and sales, and provides private sales and art advisory services for private and institutional clients globally.
 W.Ming has professional team members in Europe, America, and Asia; the company specializes in international modern and contemporary art, especially in the field of Asian modern and contemporary works.
 W.Ming has three office spaces, one is in Beijing; one is in Shanghai and one is in New York.

 Photo credit: Ai Weiwei @ 2006

 Xiaoming Zhang is a key figure in promoting Asian modern and contemporary art to the West.
 She and her team are committed to strengthening art value for international clients and in the field.
 Zhang’s responsibilities also include helping artists create the global market.

 Zhang began her art career by working as a member of the curatorial team at the Solomon R. Guggenheim Museum in 1996 on China: 5,000 Years (Guggenheim New York and Bilbao), an exhibition co-produced with the Ministry of Culture of the People’s Republic of China.
 She also worked as a co-curator for the related film series Dawn: Early Chinese Cinema 1926-1949.
 From 2003-2005, Zhang was a member of the Special Projects Group in the Director's Office at the Solomon R. Guggenheim Museum.
 As a manager of strategic development for Asia and a special projects team member, she helped plan the museum's proposed new facilities in Taiwan, Hong Kong, Singapore, and elsewhere.